kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

-This will be done manually before transition to beta by bringing up a cluster with kubeadm and changing the feature gate for individual components.
+Manual testing has been done to bring up a kind cluster and changing the feature gate for individual components.

-Manual upgrade of the control plane to a version with the feature enabled will be tested.
+Manual upgrade of the control plane to a version with the feature enabled has been tested.
 Existing pods not using the feature remained running.
-Creation of new pods and ResourceClaims that do not use the feature should be unaffected.
+Creation of new pods and ResourceClaims that do not use the feature are unaffected.

-Manual downgrade of the control plane to a version with the feature disabled was tested.
+Manual feature toggle of the control plane to disable the feature was tested.
 Existing pods using the feature remained running.
-Creation of new pods and ResourceClaims that use the feature should be blocked.
+Creation of new pods and ResourceClaims that use the feature have their adminAccess field dropped and scheduling fails if devices are in use by other pods.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?